Ylianst/MeshCentral/readme.md

 ## About
 MeshCentral is a full computer management web site.
 With MeshCentral, you can run your own web server to remotely manage and control computers on a local network or anywhere on the internet.
 Once you get the server started, create device group and download and install an agent on each computer you want to manage.
 A minute later, the new computer will show up on the web site and you can take control of it.
 MeshCentral includes full web-based remote desktop, terminal and file management capability.

-To try out this software on the public server, please visit [MeshCentral.com/login](https://meshcentral.com/login).
-Be mindful that the public MeshCentral server comes with no guaranties, most should setup their own server.

 For more information, [visit MeshCentral.com](https://www.meshcentral.com).

 ## Social Media